bardhagashii/PersonalExpenseTracker/README.md

 Bonus Features Implemented
 Filter Expenses by Date Range:
 FilterExpensesByDateRange: Filters expenses by date range.
 ExpenseController.FilterExpensesByDateRange: Endpoint (GET /api/expenses/filterByDate) for filtering expenses.

-Save Expenses to a File Using JSON Serialization:

-ExpenseManager (SaveExpense and LoadExpense methods) Saves expenses to a JSON file, allowing them to persist across application runs.
+Save Expenses to a File Using JSON Serialization ExpenseManager (SaveExpense and LoadExpense methods) Saves expenses to a JSON file, allowing them to persist across application runs.

 Unit Test Project with Test Cases:
 The project includes unit tests (PersonalExpenseTracker.Tests) that verify functionality, including adding expenses, filtering by date, and deleting expenses.

 Assumptions and Limitations
 The application uses in-memory storage by default, with optional JSON file saving/loading.
 It assumes valid user inputs and does not implement authentication or roles.
 No database is used, and the app currently supports only basic date range filtering.
 Additionally, it does not support recurring expenses or advanced reporting.

 Challenges
 Setting up the test project was challenging due to data handling.
 I used in-memory storage to resolve this and ensure tests ran correctly.
 Implementing error handling for invalid inputs required careful consideration to avoid app crashes.
 Custom exceptions were used to manage these errors.